electric-eloquence/feplet-vs-patternlab-php/README.md

 patterns, and making them accessible to developers and designers.

-However, those wishing to stay in the Pattern Lab ecosystem (i.e. not opting for Fepper, or similar independent project) will find that the PHP version of Pattern Lab provides the best experience.
+However, those wishing to stay in the Pattern Lab ecosystem (i.e. not opting for Fepper, or similar independent application) will find that the PHP version of Pattern Lab provides the best experience.
 A Node.js version of Pattern Lab exists, but its functionality is too limited for power usage.
 (More on that later, if you're interested.)

-Given that frontend developers and coding designers are certain to work in JavaScript (and probably Node.js), it is reasonable to assume that they don't
-automatically want to bring on another runtime environment.
-They'd generally need a mandate or a drive of curiosity to venture beyond Node.js.
+Given that frontend developers and coding designers are certain to work in JavaScript (and probably Node.js), it is reasonable to assume that they don't automatically want to bring on another runtime environment.
+They'd generally need a mandate or a drive of curiosity to expand beyond Node.js for a given project.
 We're only concerned with what could impart the mandate:

 * The Node.js application isn't up to the task
 * The Node.js application is too slow